ammarfaizi2/sqli_chall_by_viloid_write_up/sqli_writeup.md

 Therefore, it is possible that `50.28.107.96` be the real server address behind the Cloudflare.

 I tried to check the HTTP port on this address and it redirected me to `https://sphere.social/`.

-This is enough evidence that the server behind the Cloudflare is `50.28.107.96`.
+This is enough evidence to conclude that the server behind the Cloudflare is `50.28.107.96`.